nopaixx/TensorFlow-GeneticsAlgo/README.md

 Optimize TF layers weigth with Genetics Algorithms

 Gradient descending agorithm are well known for optimizing the weights of neural networks and finding the solution to converge into an optimal solution.
 Usually the derivative is applied to a single output value and then the decision is gradually improved through an improvement in the optimization function (or target).
+The purpose of this mini-project is to demonstrate that we can optimize the weights of a net in TensorFlow (keras) using a basic genetic algorithm initiated from a random state.

 # About Genetics Algorithms